EVerest/EVerest/docs/general/07_configure_plug_and_charge.rst

 * SECC leaf certificate (including sub cas)
 * V2G Root Certificate(s)
 * MO Root Certificates(s) (only if the EV contract shall be verified locally).
-This can be controlled by the OCPP configuration keys described in the section `OCPP configuration`_ for more information.
+This can be controlled by the OCPP configuration keys described in the section :ref:`ocpp-configuration` for more information.

 As mentioned above, these certificates can be installed manually or by the CSMS.
 In case Plug&Charge is enabled and no (valid) SECC leaf certificate is installed or it expires within the next 30 days, the charging station